cewing/training.python_web/source/presentations/session08.rst

 * A list view that shows blog posts, most recent first.
 * An individual post view, showing a single post (a permalink).
-* A category view that shows all posts in a given category.

 .. class:: incremental